lemauffcam/OpenETran/Source/README.md

 .\vcpkg export gsl:x64-windows gsl:x86-windows --nuget --nuget-id=openetrandeps --nuget-version=1.0.0
 ```

-Then in Visual Studio, go to "Tool/NuGet Package Manager/Package Manager Console".
+Then in Visual Studio, go to *Tool/NuGet Package Manager/Package Manager Console*.
 Paste the last line of the PowerShell in the new console window in Visual Studio.
 ```
 Install-Package openetrandeps -Source "C:\DEV\vcpkg"
 ```

 ## Compiling with Visual Studio
-Launch Visual Studio and then open a new project: "File/New/Project From Existing Code..."
+Launch Visual Studio and then open a new project: *File/New/Project From Existing Code...*

 Import the GSL NuGet package if vcpkg is not installed with admin rights (see previous section).

-Open the Project Property Pages under "Project/Properties", select the configuration [Debug|Release] and the platform [Win32|x64].
+Open the Project Property Pages under *Project/Properties*, select the configuration [Debug|Release] and the platform [Win32|x64].

-To compile, launch "Build/Build solution"
+To compile, launch *Build/Build solution*

 ### Adding a hook for post-compiling tests
-Open the Project Property Pages under "Project/Properties", under Configuration Properties/Debuging, modify the options "Command", "Command Arguments" and "Working Directory".
+Open the Project Property Pages under *Project/Properties*, under Configuration Properties/Debuging, modify the options "Command", "Command Arguments" and "Working Directory".

 Example:
-Command           = $(TargetPath)
+- Command           = $(TargetPath)
-Command Arguments = -plot none $(SolutionDir)\Tests\test.dat
+- Command Arguments = -plot none $(SolutionDir)\Tests\test.dat
-Working Directory = $(ProjectDir)
+- Working Directory = $(ProjectDir)